 The Trossachs Trail is very enjoyable at any time between the end of March and beginning of October although my personal favourite time of year is the spring and Autumn.

 We recommend you travel by bus.
-Further travel information is available on our Essential Info page.
-If you are driving we recommend leaving your car in Stirling where on street and secure long term parking is available.
-We can also try to arrange parking with your accommodation in Callander.
+If you are driving we recommend leaving your car in Stirling where on street and secure long-term parking is available.
+We can also try to arrange to park with your accommodation in Callander.

 Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets.